-Leeland Thomas Engelhorn was born September 19th, 1922, at Church’s Ferry, North Dakota.
-When World War II broke out, 18-year-old Leeland joined the Air Corps and was sent to Europe.
-On his 21st mission, he was a ball turret gunner and radio operator on a B-24.
-On August 3, 1944, they were coming back from a bombing run when German fighters attacked.
-They lost five B-24s, while the Germans lost thirteen ME-109s.
+Engelhorn was born September 19th, 1922, at Church’s Ferry, where his father worked in bank.
+When World War II broke out, 18 year-old Leeland joined the Air Corps and was sent to Europe.
+On his 21st mission, he was a ball turret gunner and radio operator on a B-24 bomber named Sugar.
+On August 3, 1944, they were coming back from a bomb run on Germany’s Manzel Jet Plant when German fighters attacked them; they lost five B-24s and thirteen ME-109s in the fight.

 Source: Daniels, Dwight.
 “Leeland Thomas Engelhorn, 80; professor, POW survivor.”
 San Diego Union-Tribune.
 31 July, 2003.